-December 31, (in millions) 2015 2014 Impaired credit card loans with an allowance (a)(b) Credit card loans with modified payment terms (c) \$ 254 \$ 331 Modified credit card loans that have reverted to pre-modification payment terms (d) 34 47 Total impaired credit card loans (e) \$ 288 \$ 378 Allowance for loan losses related to impaired credit card loans \$ 91 \$ 95

-(a) The carrying value and the unpaid principal balance are the same for credit card impaired loans.
+December 31, (in millions) 2015 2014 Impaired credit card loans with an allowance ^{(a)(b)} Credit card loans with modified payment terms ^(c) \$ 254 \$ 331 Modified credit card loans that have reverted to pre-modification payment terms ^(d) 34 47 Total impaired credit card loans(e) \$ 288 \$ 378 Allowance for loan losses related to impaired credit card loans \$ 91 \$ 95 (a) The carrying value and the uppaid principal haland a are the com e for credit

-(b) There were no impaired loans without an allowance.

-- (c) Represents credit card loans outstanding to borrowers enrolled in a credit card modification program as of the date presented. - (d) Represents credit card loans that were modified in TDRs but that have subsequently reverted back to the loans' pre-modification payment terms.
+- (a) The carrying value and the unpaid principal balance are the same for credit card impaired loans. - (b) There were no impaired loans without an allowance. - (c) Represents credit card loans outstanding to borrowers enrolled in a credit card modification program as of the date presented. - (d) Represents credit card loans that were modified in TDRs but that have subsequently reverted back to the loans' pre-modification payment terms.
 At December 31, 2015 and 2014, \$22 million and \$30 million, respectively, of loans have reverted back to the pre-modification payment terms of the loans due to noncompliance with the terms of the modified loans.
 The remaining \$12 million and \$17 million at December 31, 2015 and 2014, respectively, of these loans are to borrowers who have successfully completed a short-term modification program.
 JPMorgan Chase Bank, N.A. continues to report these loans as TDRs since the borrowers' credit lines remain closed. - (e) Predominantly all impaired credit card loans are in the U.S.